archivy/archivy/README.md

 Install with `pip install archivy`.

-Then run and enter a password to create a new user:
+Then run this and enter a password to create a new user:

 ```bash
 $ archivy create-admin <username>